uikit/uikit-site/docs/pages/form.md

 ## Custom controls

-To replace a file inputs or select forms with your own HTML content, like a button or text, add the `uk-form-custom` attribute to a container element.
+To replace a file input or select forms with your own HTML content, like a button or text, add the `uk-form-custom` attribute to a container element.

 ### File